Flint, Flintshire: History

 The name refers to the stony platform on which the castle was built, and was first recorded in 1277 in the French form le Chaylou (cf modern French caillou, "gravel").

 Edward I began to build Flint Castle in 1277, during his campaign to conquer Wales.
 Both castle and town were attacked by the forces of Madog ap Llywelyn during the revolt of 1294–95; the defenders of the town burnt it in order to deny its use to the Welsh.

-Richard II was handed over to his enemy Henry Bolingbroke in the castle in 1399.
+Richard II was handed over to his enemy, and cousin, Henry Bolingbroke in the castle in 1399.
 As a consequence, it is the setting for Act III, Scene III of the Shakespeare play Richard II.
 The castle was the first of Edward I's 'iron ring' of royal castles to be built in Wales, and the design served as the basis for larger castles such as Harlech Castle and Rhuddlan Castle.
 Owain Glyndŵr unsuccessfully assaulted it at the commencement of his revolt in 1400.

 The town did not have a wall, but a protective earthen and wooden palisaded ditch.
 The outline of this remained visible in the pattern of streets until the mid-1960s, and the medieval boundary can still be traced now.
 This can be seen in John Speed's map of Flintshire.

 Flint Town Hall, the home of Flint Town Council, was erected in 1840.
 Until 1935 the Constable of Flint Castle served ex officio as Mayor of Flint.

 In 1969 Flint hosted the National Eisteddfod, and so the town has a circle of Gorsedd stones in the field adjacent to Gwynedd County Primary School.
 In July 2006 the stones were centre stage in the National Eisteddfod Proclamation Ceremony which formally announced Mold as the 2007 host town of the event.
 The Urdd National Eisteddfod was held in Flint in 2016.